 She’s our pride and joy — N8475Y, a 1967 Twin Comanche.
 We bought her in 2015, and are enjoying exploring with her.
 Bob is a licensed pilot with 6,000+ hours of flying experience, including as a commercial airline pilot.
 He holds many licenses and a type-rating to fly the Boeing 737.

 But nothing is as fun as tooling around in 75Y.
 A trip that might take 6 hours in a car is reduced to an hour-and-a-half flight.
 And no long security lines!
 We love flying somewhere for sightseeing and lunch — pilots have a joke about eating $100 hamburgers.
-In February 2017, we enjoyed a special excursion to New York City, flying below skyscrapers and circling Lady Liberty.
-Here’s a snapshot of that special flight:

 August 20-22, 2017: A very special adventure!
 We flew to the path of totality for the total eclipse of the sun.
 So memorable!
-See short video below or read the whole story, which also appeared in the Nov.
+See short video below and read the whole story, which also appeared in the Nov.
 2017 issue of Comanche Flyer magazine.